+Killing more than 260,000 women every year, cervical cancer is a major threat to girls in the developing world.
 HPV infection is the main cause of cervical cancer globally, and without large-scale interventions in both prevention and control, the number of deaths is forecast to rise to 416,000 by 2035.
-Gavi, the Vaccine Alliance, has an ambitious 2020 target of vaccinating 40 million adolescent girls in a scaled rollout of the HPV vaccine.
-Innovative communication strategies that build demand for the HPV vaccine will be essential to sustained immunisation success.
+In 2016 Gavi, the Vaccine Alliance, set a 2020 goal of vaccinating 14 million adolescent girls in a scaled rollout of the HPV vaccine.
+Innovative communication strategies that build demand for the HPV vaccine are essential to sustained immunisation success.

 Since 2016, Girl Effect and Gavi have worked together on a game-changing $10m collaboration to leverage the power of brands to build girls’ demand for the HPV vaccine and encourage girls to use health services at critical times in their lives.
 The four-year partnership, focusing on in Rwanda, Ethiopia and Malawi, works to understand what girls already know about the HPV vaccine, then activates Girl Effect’s youth brands to increase girls’ knowledge and shift their attitudes towards the vaccine and other health services - engaging girls through our digital platforms, magazines, radio shows, music and more.

 The partnership integrates robust monitoring and evaluation processes to not only measure the impact of our youth brands on supply-side uptake in Rwanda, Ethiopia and Malawi, but also how the power of a brand can drive positive health outcomes more broadly.
 The research will make the case for more holistic, girl-centred strategies to drive behaviour change and create new opportunities in delivering integrated adolescent health models.